Giallo a Venezia – “Giallo in Venice” – is a 1979 Italian mystery horror thriller film directed by veteran Mario Landi (Patrick Lives Again).

 A double murder occurs on the Venetian docks: architect Fabio (Gianni Dei) is stabbed with a pair of scissors, while his wife Flavia (Leonora Fani) is drowned.
 The fact that Flavia was pulled back from the water by the killer after being drowned intrigues inspector DePaul (Jeff Blynn) and his assistant Maestrin.

 Giallo a Venezia immediately confronts the viewer with the sight of Gianni Dei’s debauched character being agonisingly stabbed in the crotch!
-This eye-opener is a mere foretaste of the extreme violence in this scuzzy movie which revels in the sordid sexual humiliation that Dei’s character enjoys.
-Unfortunately, the effectiveness of such outrages are undermined by the tawdry production values and even picturesque Venice looks seedy.
+This eye-opener is a mere foretaste of the extreme violence in this scuzzy movie which revels in the sordid sleazy humiliation that Dei’s character enjoys.
+Unfortunately, the effectiveness of such outrages is undermined by the tawdry production values and even picturesque Venice looks seedy.

 “The repulsive male nudity, the limp mystery, the barely interested detective, and the silly use of a nosy neighbor to provide the clue that finally cracks the case are all useful as a way to toughen yourself up for future crappy giallo efforts.
 Besides, you are getting some nice murders that wouldn’t be out of place in Lucio Fulci horror movie.”
 Monsterhunter